|Assessment Type||Assessment length / details||Proportion|

 Developing your ideas, getting the interface right, appropriate user interface guidelines.
 Accessibility.

 5. Building and debugging in Android Studio.
 Finding solutions to problems.
 Android application architecture.
 UI elements, views and Activity lifecycle.
-Data and its display: ListViews, files, preferences and SQLite.
+Data and its display: components for displaying data lists, files, preferences, object-relational mapping and SQLite.
 Threading for responsiveness.
-Content providers for sharing data.
 Intents for sharing functionality.
 Security using permissions.
 Dealing with multiple screen resolutions and sizes including the use of fragments.
-Gestures and animations.
 Services and working with the web.
 Testing.

 |Skills Type||Skills details|